Costa Rica- National PES programme

 One challenge facing the PES is that the payment levels cannot compete with high return land uses, such as urban developments, in areas that are highly strategic for water recharge.
 A new law proposal has been drawn up to prohibit any land use apart from forest conservation on land declared as water recharge areas.
 The proposal would limit agriculture, ranching, urban development, landfills, greenhouses and petrol stations.
 While this might be extreme, it could lead towards a zoning system.

-PES contract is attached to the land, so if the land is sold, the PES goes with it; ii) although the negotiation may be made in a group, contracts are always signed individually.
+PES contract is attached to the land, so if the land is sold, the PES goes with it; although the negotiation may be made in a group, contracts are always signed individually.

 Monitoring

 Monitoring is done by FONAFIFO's regional offices, forest engineers (regentes forestales), or as a joint task between FONAFIFO and the facilitators, where these are involved.
 State-of-the-art technology has been devised for FONAFIFO using GIS tools and satellite photography to keep track of changes in land use.
-Breaching contract is reported in only approximately 2% of cases.
+Breaching contract is reported in only approximately two per cent of cases.
 Penalties include cessation of payments, and return of payments already made.
 In cases of serious breach of contract, FONAFIFO brings in the judicial system.

 Main Constraints

-FONAFIFO identifies as limitations: i) legal requirements that hinder the assess of some land users to the programme; ii) lack of endorsement from some higher authorities, especially institutions that are important users of Environmental Services (this will probably be affected by the new canon del agua which will force every water user to pay); iii) lack of adequate accounting to include the contribution of the PES and the forestry sector in general, into the GDP.
-Fonafifo, 2006
+ii) lack of endorsement from some higher authorities, especially institutions that are important users of ES (this will probably be affected by the new canon del agua which will force every water user to pay);

 Main policy lessons